Blizzard/s2client-proto/docs/protocol.md

 ## Play two bots against each other
 1. Launch two instances of the SC2 client.
 2. Choose one of the instances to act as the game host.
-3. Send **RequestCreateGame** to the host a valid multi player map.
+3. Send **RequestCreateGame** to the host with a valid multi player map.
 4. Send **RequestJoinGame** to both of the clients with the desired player config.
     1. Clients will synchronize between themselves.
     2. They will send **ResponseJoinGame** when both clients are ready to start playing.